-Do your students ever wonder why the sky is blue or why it rains?
-Or maybe they want to learn how to read a thermometer or predict the weather for their next outdoor adventure.
-Well, you’ve come to the right place!
-From experiments to crafts, we’ve got you covered with exciting and interactive ways to learn about the weather.
-Try out these 17 weather activities for the primary classroom. #14 is a student favorite!
+Do your students ever wonder why the sky is blue or where rain comes from?
+Maybe they’re curious about how to read a thermometer or eager to predict the weather for their next outdoor adventure.
+If so, you’re in the right place! 🌦️ From hands-on experiments to creative crafts, these activities make learning about weather engaging, interactive, and fun.
+Check out these 17 weather activities for the primary classroom—and don’t miss #14, a total student favorite!

-Looking for the easiest way to plan your science unit on weather?
-With ETTC Premium, you have unlimited access to a vast array of weather-themed resources, including worksheets, activity pages, and lesson plans, that can be used to meet your needs.
-Being a member of Education to the Core Premium is a game changer when it comes to planning units.
-Simply type the topic you are planning for and BAM, multiple resources are at your fingertips to instantly click on, download, and print.
+Looking for the easiest way to plan your weather science unit?
+With Education to the Core Premium, you’ll have unlimited access to a huge collection of weather-themed resources, including worksheets, activity pages, and ready-to-use lesson plans.
+Being a Premium member is truly a game changer for unit planning.
+Simply type in your topic and—BAM!—multiple high-quality resources are instantly at your fingertips, ready to click, download, and print.

 1. Solar Oven S’mores